yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 By the end of this lab, you will be able to:

-- **Get started with Azure OpenAI Servic**e: This hands-on exercise aims to provision an Azure OpenAI resource and deploying a model.
+- **Get started with Azure OpenAI Service**: This hands-on exercise aims to provision an Azure OpenAI resource and deploying a model.
 Explore the model's capabilities in the Completions playground, then interact with it using the Chat playground.
 Fine-tune responses by adjusting prompts and parameters, and leverage code-generation to automate tasks.
 - **Use Azure OpenAI SDKs in your app**: This hands-on exercise aims to provision an Azure OpenAI resource, deploy a model, set up and configure an application in Cloud Shell, and then run the application, demonstrating the full lifecycle from resource creation to application deployment and execution.

 ## Pre-requisites